Jeffail/tunny/README.md

 ...
 ```

-##Can a worker detect when a timeout occurs during a job?
+##Can a worker detect when a timeout occurs?

 Yes, you can optionally implement the following method on your worker: